-The first vaccine was created by English physician and scientist Edward Jenner.
+The first vaccine was created by the English physician and scientist Edward Jenner.
 In 1796, he injected tiny amounts of smallpox virus into a young boy to inoculate him.
 It proved to be successful.
-Nevertheless, the process has always seemed counter intuitive.
+Nevertheless, the process has always seemed counter-intuitive.
 So how does it actually work?
 Kelwalin Dhanasarnsombut talks about the whole story in this video.

 8. Could We Actually Live on Mars?

 What would it actually be like to live on Mars?
 Would it even be possible?
 We first contacted the actual surface of the planet with probes back in 1971.
 Since then, our continuing exploration of the Red Planet has truly fired our imaginations.
 This video narrated by Mari Foroutan compares features of Earth and Mars.
 (You'll have to decide for yourself if you want to move there.)

 9. Fizzy Bottle Rockets